 Status: This has been tested in Ableton Live Lite 10 and it is thus expected to work fine in the full versions.
-Loading Ableton .fxp saved presets is not working fine and sometimes opening two tracks with the panel can also give issues.

 Drag the 2600 plugin from the plugin browser and drop it on the main window to create a new track.